 What has kept OS X Mavericks adoption stalled in that range?
 The easy answer is that OS X 10.9 fence sitters are waiting for Apple to patch a range of well documented issues, including bugs affecting SMB2, Safari 7, iBooks and Remote Desktop.

 It has been rumored that Apple is testing OS X 10.9.1, which is expected to address those issues and more.
-While OS X 10.9.2, which is also in testing, will bring iMessage blocking and FaceTime audio calling (ie new features), as well as tidy up any remaining bugs.
+While OS X 10.9.2, which is also in testing, is thought to be targeted at bringing iMessage blocking and FaceTime audio calling (ie new features) and clean up any remaining bugs.

 Have you upgraded to OS X Mavericks or are you holding out until Apple cleans up the bugs?